 Total: 295 Hours / $4,970 (financial assistance may be available)

 Mid-Atlantic Maritime Academy’s Maritime Boot Camp is a fast track, eight-week daytime program geared toward bringing people into the maritime industry.
-The boot camp consists of a four-week training program and a four week internship with a maritime company.
+The boot camp consists of a four-weeks of classroom training followed by up-to four weeks in an internship with a maritime company.
 The successful program completer who secures all required United States Coast Guard documents, attends all sessions and passes all tests, will be recognized as an Ordinary Seaman (OS).
 OS are unlicensed members of the ship with general responsibilities, thought they will sometimes become an Able Seaman.
-The internship program as an OS will provide you with 10 days of completed of the 180 day requirement of days of service on ocean or near coastal vessels.

 Courses: 135 Hours

 - 40 Hours: Coast Guard Approved Basic Safety Training (Includes First Aid, CPR Basic Safety and shipboard Firefighting)

 - 32 Hours: Deckhand Familiarization and Deck Seamanship